xxfoundation/elixxir-docs/gateway_mixing.md

 hide the type of interaction but also the destination Gateway the interaction is taking place with.

+### Pseudo Code Cryptographic Function Glossary

+The following sections are populated with pseudo code examples which are used to explain sections of our cryptographic protocols.
+It is hoped that this glossary will help you understand the pseudo code.

+* |: byte concatenation

+* H(x): H is a cryptographic hash function.

+* HMAC(key, data): HMAC uses the given key to compute an HMAC over the given data.

+* DH(my_private_key, partner_public_key):
+  Diffiehellman function used to calculate a shared secret.

+* AEAD_ENCRYPT(key, nonce, payload):
+  Given a key and a nonce encrypt the payload with an AEAD cipher.

+* AEAD_DECRYPT(key, nonce, ciphertext):
+  Given a key and a nonce decrypt the ciphertext with an AEAD cipher.

 ## Introduction

 By hiding the Gateway that a client is interacting with, we increase